payingattention/Press/README.md

 was taken and would like to do things differently..
 Those will be listed below.

   * Allow a post or page #show to define it's own layout / theme.
+I think WP can do some of this

   * There is no good reason a single taxonomy entry can't be multiple classifications with the same slug..
 Fix this.
-Wordpress did this wrong.
+WP did this wrong.

+  * If someone sets a post password, it should be a real honest secure password system.. not clear text in the db..
+WP did this wrong.